SanskarGosavi2003/Devcom_Recruitment/README_PERSONAL.txt

 https://drive.google.com/file/d/1zk1yzoYj1cgEepqjp_XegVRqNy_samkb/view?usp=sharing

-also to start the app before doing that create a new terminal and type:
+Also to start the app before doing that create a new terminal and type:

 npx json-server --watch data/songs.json --port 7000

-this is to fetch data from the json file and then in the original terminal type npm run start
+This is to fetch data from the json file and then in the original terminal type npm run start

 npm run start

-this runs the app
+This runs the app